Partnerships

 Oregon Historical Quarterly

-In recognition of the 250th anniversary of the signing of the Declaration of Independence, the Oregon Historical Quarterly (OHQ) will create a special issue of the journal, “Histories for the Future,” to be published in June 2026.
-The special issue will consist of historical analysis and reflection pieces of not more than 2,500 words that can serve as tools for people taking action that “shall seem most likely to effect their Safety and Happiness” (Declaration of Independence).
+The Oregon Historical Quarterly will publish a special issue of the journal — with the theme “Histories for the Future” — in June 2026, in recognition of the 250th anniversary of the signing of the Declaration of Independence.
+The issue will feature histories that can serve as tools for people taking action that “shall seem most likely to effect their Safety and Happiness” (in the words of the Declaration of Independence).

 About the Oregon Historical Quarterly